Need to move your Magento store to another domain? Check this post. Magento migration is made easy when you have these tips in mind.

 Log into your account and open the admin portal

-The first step to getting your Magneto migration process started is to log into your account and access your phpMyAdmin panel to get to where you need to be in order to back up your database.
+The first step to getting your Magneto migration process started is to log into your account and access your phpMyAdmin panel to get to where you need to be to back up your database.

 If you are running a different way, open the tool you’re using to export your MySQL database.